macarro/ImputeApp/README.md

  confirmation
 * pyinstaller is called on the .spec instead of the .py because the .spec includes information about hidden imports

+ The executable file will be located in the dist directory.